davidleston/hanabi-how-to/basic-conventions.md

   </hand>
 </game>

-We can provide the clue "one" and our teammate will discard the one before discarding any other tiles.
+We can provide the clue ``one`` and our teammate will discard the one before discarding any other tiles.

 <game>
   <hand>